 Run your first docker images

-You should now be in state to start playing with docker.
+You should now be in state to start playing and learning how to use docker.

 There are three ways to test if docker is working.